During pregnancy, you will be asked to make health care decisions.

 You can also view the mother and baby care video library for additional topics.

 When talking with your health care provider, ask questions until you feel you have all the facts you need.
 Here are some questions you can ask:

 Talk with your partner, family or trusted friends.
 Ask other parents how they made their decision.

-If you are being pressed for an immediate medical decision, ask if you can have time alone with your partner to talk things through.
+If you are being pressed for an immediate medical decision, ask if you can have time alone with your partner or family to talk.

 Allina Health's Patient Education Department, Beginnings: Pregnancy, Birth and Beyond, seventh edition, ob-ah-90026

 Allina Health's Patient Education Department experts